Posts filed under ‘Rajendra Pachauri’

 Comic Book Analysis from the Leader of the IPCC

-History, according to the chairman of the Intergovernmental Panel on Climate Change, reads like a comic book full of stark environmental villains and bizarre motives.
+According to the chairman of the Intergovernmental Panel on Climate Change, history is about environmental villains and bizarre motives.

 Pachauri’s Squishy Timeline